BE5B01DEN - Differential equations & Numerical methods

 • Printable slides: the same as previous week.

 • Homework #2, bring your work to practical class in week 3.
-Solution is here.
+Now it includes a solution.

 If you miss a class: This week's topics can be found in videos 2b and 2d (up to 1:05:57).